What is the deadline for applying to the Ph.D. in Counselor Education and Supervision program?

 Where do program graduates get jobs after receiving their degrees?

-The focus of our PhD in Rehabilitation Counselor Education program is to graduate individuals who are well-prepared for teaching, research, and administrative roles in the rehabilitation and disability arenas.
-Many of our doctoral program graduates obtain tenure-stream faculty positions at institutions offering CORE-accredited masters rehabilitation counseling programs.
+The focus of our Ph.D. in Counselor Education and Supervision program (optional specialization in rehabilitation and disability) is to graduate individuals who are well-prepared for teaching, research, and administrative roles in academic and clinical settings.
+Because we have a long and strong history in rehabilitation and disability training and research, our graduates are especially equipped to extend and apply the disability and rehabilitation knowledge in particular clinical, scholarly, community and higher education settings that they work in. raditionally, many of our doctoral program graduates obtain tenure-stream faculty positions at institutions offering CORE-accredited/CACREP-accredited rehabilitation counseling programs.
 Our program graduates also obtain positions as research scientists within rehabilitation and disability-related research and training centers.
 Finally, many of our program graduates continue work as counselors in direct-service clinical work with individuals with disabilities.

 When do applicants find out about program admission and begin the program?

-What are the PhD in Rehabilitation Counselor Education program research requirements?
+What are the PhD in Counselor Education and Supervision program research requirements?

-Students in our PhD in Rehabilitation Counselor Education program complete two primary research projects as part of their degree requirements.
+Students in our Ph.D. in Counselor Education and Supervision program (optional specialization in rehabilitation and disability) complete two primary research projects as part of their degree requirements.
 During the first two years of the program, students complete a research apprenticeship in which they proceed through the entire research cycle in a small, time-limited research project in order to learn the basic research processes.
 Building on the research apprenticeship, students then proceed to design, propose, and complete their doctoral dissertation research project.